FeroVolar/vnstat.js/README.md

 VnStat.js
 =========

-This is fork of VnStat.js is a simple Web interface for the VnStat software - https://github.com/nicolargo/vnstat.js It is a HTTP node based on the Node.js framework.
-No Web server is needed, every think is included in the node.
+This is functional fork of VnStat.js (https://github.com/nicolargo/vnstat.js) - a simple Web interface for the VnStat utility.

 Installation
 ------------
-1) Install the VnStat and VnStati software.
+1) Install the VnStat and VnStati utility.

 Exemple on Ubuntu 14.04: